sakshi24-24/sakshi24-24/README.md

 ---

 ## 💎 Featured Project

+## Telecom Customer Churn Analysis
+A binary classification project aimed at improving customer retention strategies.
+Objective: Analyze customer behavior and predict the likelihood of a user churning based on usage patterns and subscription details.
+Tools: Python, Pandas, Scikit-learn, Matplotlib
+Highlights: Built and evaluated a Logistic Regression model; identified short-term contracts and high monthly charges as key churn drivers.

+## Healthcare Appointment No-Show Prediction
+A predictive analytics project optimizing healthcare scheduling efficiency.
+Objective: Predict whether patients will miss their medical appointments and analyze the demographic and logistical factors affecting attendance.
+Tools: Python, Scikit-learn, Power BI
+Highlights: Engineered a WaitingDays feature, developed a Decision Tree Classifier, and built an interactive Power BI dashboard to visualize the ~20% no-show rate.

+## Movie Success Prediction and Sentiment Study
+An advanced project bridging financial forecasting with Natural Language Processing.
+Objective: Predict a movie's box office revenue using a combination of production budget data and audience sentiment derived from raw text reviews.
 ### [Global CO2 Emissions Tracker (1990 - 2024)](https://github.com/sakshi24-24/Global-CO2-Emissions-Tracker)
 *Successfully completed as part of my Data Analytics Internship at Elevate Labs (Ministry of MSME).*